Frederic and the ladybird

 "Just next to the bridge is a big oak tree.
 It has a huge trunk that is hollow because it was struck by lightning many years ago.
 We raise our babies in the hollow of that tree trunk until they are big enough to fly with their own wings."

-Isabel listened in silence.
+Isabelle listened in silence.

 "But recently, six spiders came to live in our oak tree.
 They eat all our babies.
 Before the sun sets tomorrow, you must kill all six of those spiders.
 Only then will baby Frederic be free of the curse that threatens him."

 The big ladybird turned around and left.
-The three slightly smaller ladybirds removed their little funnel and Isabel could no longer understand the language of insects.
+The three slightly smaller ladybirds removed their little funnel and Isabelle could no longer understand the language of insects.
 All the ladybirds left her bedroom the way they had come.

-Isabel got up.
+Isabelle got up.
 She looked out of the window and felt reassured.
 She couldn't see them anymore.
 She went back to bed and fell asleep.

 The next day, she had to go to school.
-Isabel was five and a half.
+Isabelle was five and a half.
 She was in Year One.
 She was very distracted in class.
 She didn't play with her friends and she didn't listen to her teacher.
 She just drew ladybirds all day.

 All she could think about all day at school was what she would do after half past three, when she could finally take care of the six spiders in the oak tree.
 She hardly ate any lunch.